Skip to main content

 • Salmon fillets: I like to use fresh salmon from my local grocery store.
 I personally prefer the thicker pieces, so I recommend you go with the belly rather than the tail!

-• Olive oil: Olive oil is my favourite choice because it has a mild flavour that pairs well with anything.
+• Olive oil: Olive oil is my favorite choice because it has a mild flavour that pairs well with anything.
 This will help the spices stick to the salmon and keep the salmon moist.

 • Blackening Spice: Made out of cayenne pepper, paprika, thyme, basil, oregano, onion powder, garlic powder, salt, white pepper, and black pepper.
 Check out the full recipe to see all ingredient quantities!
 We’re not going to add additional seasoning since there is already salt and pepper in the Blackening spice, so there’s enough seasoning from that spice on its own!